dariofad/sim2cpp/README.md

     1. In the `Solver` Tab of `Configuration Parameters`, set the `Type` under the Sub-Tab `Solver selection` as `Fixed-step`.
        The users can set the `Fixed-step size (fundamental sample time)` under the Sub-Tab `Solver details` according to the needs of the simulation.
        Here, I set the `Fixed-step size (fundamental sample time)` as 1 (second);

+    2. In the `Hardware Implementation` Tab of `Configuration Parameters`, set the `Device vendor` and `Device type` according to the user's own development environment.
+       Here, I choose `Apple` and `ARM64`;

-    2. In the `Code Generation` Tab of `Configuration Parameters`, set the `System target file` as `ert.tlc` and set the `Language` as `C++` under the Sub-Tab 'Target selection'.
+    3. In the `Code Generation` Tab of `Configuration Parameters`, set the `System target file` as `ert.tlc` and set the `Language` as `C++` under the Sub-Tab 'Target selection'.
        The users can select `Language standard` according to their needs.
 Here, I choose `C++14 (ISO)`;

-    3. In the `Code Generation` Tab of `Configuration Parameters`, check the item `Generate code only` and `Package code and artifacts` under the Sub-Tab `Build process`.
+    4. In the `Code Generation` Tab of `Configuration Parameters`, check the item `Generate code only` and `Package code and artifacts` under the Sub-Tab `Build process`.
-       The option `Generate code only` means we intend to perform the compliation later; The option `Package code and artifacts` allows the generation of a zip file with a user-specified name, which contains all the neccessary files to run the C++ code.
-The users can specify the name of the above zip file under the Sub-Tab `Advanced parameters`.
+       The option `Generate code only` means we intend to perform the compliation later; The option `Package code and artifacts` allows the generation of a zip file with a user-specified name, which contains all of the neccessary files to run the C++ code.
+The users can specify the name of this zip file under the Sub-Tab `Advanced parameters`.

     5. In the `Code Generation` Tab of `Configuration Parameters`, check the option `Create code generation report` and `Open report automatically` under the Sub-Tab `Report` of the Tab `Code Generation`.
        Once the C++ code is generated, the user can view the C++ code generation report directly.

+    6. Click 'OK' at the bottom of `Configuration Parameters` to save the user's settings.

 - Click `APPS` on the top of the navigation bar of the opened `Simulink2Code.slx`, go to `CODE GENERATION`/`Embedded Coder`;
   A new option `C++ CODE` will appear in the navigation bar of the opened `Simulink2Code.slx`;

-- Click `Quick Start` button, then follow the default options and click `Next` until the step `Word size`.
-Choose the Device Vendor and Device Type according to your hardware requirement.
-  Then, click `Next` until `Finished`.

-- The generated
+- The users can customize the Class Name and Namespace in the button `Code Interface`.
+The default `Class Name` is the name of this simulink model `Simulink2Code`.

+- Click `Generate Code` button, choose `Generate code only`.

+- **Finally, a folder named `Simulink2Code_ert_rtw` and a zip file named `Simulink2Code` will be generated in the current directory.
+And a `Generation Report` window will pop up**.

-### 3. Custom Main Function
+### 3. Custom a Main Function

-`Simulink2Code.h` and `Simulink2Code.app` define the necessary header file and source file.
+Now, navigate to the `Simulink2Code_ert_rtw` folder.
+Simulink2Code.h` and `Simulink2Code.app` define the necessary header file and source file.
-We need to write our own main function to run the C++ code-based simulink model.
-An example `main.app` has been provided in this demo.
+We need to write a main function to run the C++ code-based simulink model.
+An example `main.app` has been provided in this toy demo.

 ### 4. Compile